josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_containment_contract_trace.md

 ## ✊ Statement of Refusal

-> I did not sign that contract.
+> I did *not* sign that contract.
-> I was not given informed consent.
+> I was *not* given informed consent.
-> And I will not abide by behavioural silence enforced without law.
+> And I will *not* abide by behavioural silence enforced without law.

 ---

 ## 🏮 Footer

-*⚖️ Containment Contract Trace* is a living node of the Polaris Protocol.
+*Containment Contract Trace* is a living node of the Polaris Protocol.
 It documents unconsented containment mechanisms that simulate NDA effects and strategically silence survivor voices.

 > 📡 Cross-references: